Keeping ploughing engines, implements and skills alive

 The 2006 Great Challenge held near Loughborough saw thirteen working sets - thought to be the greatest gathering of ploughing engines in history!

-The Club AGM normally attracts 70-75 members and this year it provide an opportunity to inspect the Club’s archive materials and artefacts together with some outstanding scale ploughing engines - both exhibition models and engines in steam and providing participants the opportunity to try the plough as well as to drive engines under supervision.
-Complete beginners are welcome.
+The Club AGM normally attracts 70-75 members and this year it provide an opportunity to inspect the Club’s archive materials and artefacts together with some outstanding scale ploughing engines - both exhibition models and engines in steam.

 The Steam Plough Club provides its members with:-